Cereal: Origins

-Wheat, barley, rye, and oats were gathered and eaten in the Fertile Crescent during the early Neolithic.
-Cereal grains 19,000 years old have been found at the Ohalo II site in Israel, with charred remnants of wild wheat and barley.
+Phytoliths found on grinding stones in Cuddie Springs, Australia suggest that humans were gathering and grinding grass seeds for food as early as 30,000 years ago.
+Wheat, barley, rye, and oats were gathered and eaten in the Fertile Crescent during the early Neolithic; cereal grains 19,000 years old have been found at the Ohalo II site in Israel, with charred remnants of wild wheat and barley.

-During the same period, farmers in China began to farm rice and millet, using human-made floods and fires as part of their cultivation regimen.
+During the same period, farmers in China began to cultivate rice and millet, using human-made floods and fires as part of their cultivation regimen.
 The use of soil conditioners, including manure, fish, compost and ashes, appears to have begun early, and developed independently in areas of the world including Mesopotamia, the Nile Valley, and Eastern Asia.

 Cereals that became modern barley and wheat were domesticated some 8,000 years ago in the Fertile Crescent.
-Millets and rice were domesticated in East Asia, while sorghum and other millets were domesticated in sub-Saharan West Africa, primarily as feed for livestock.
+Millets and rice were domesticated in East Asia, while sorghum was domesticated in Sudan.
 Maize arose from a single domestication in Mesoamerica about 9,000 years ago.